AbhishekNaik1112/ANZ/README.md

-# ANZ - Secure Authentication Microservices
+# ANZ - Authentication and Authorization Microservices

-## Technical Overview
+## Project Overview

-A production-grade authentication system built with:
+An implementation of authentication and authorization microservices built with:

 - **Auth Service**: Django + DRF (REST API)
 - **Token Service**: FastAPI for JWT operations